 You don’t need to be a multi-millionaire to create an estate plan.
 You just need to want to take care of the people you love.

 Henry Smith had a big house, a few time-shares, some stocks, bonds, savings accounts, and of course, his businesses.
 Henry should have contacted an estate attorney and set up an estate plan the moment he married his first wife.
 When his children began to arrive, Henry should have updated his plan.
 When Henry divorced, he should have updated his plan.
 And when Henry remarried and had more children, he should have updated his plan.
-Had he called an estate planning attorney in Santa Clarita, California, they could have explained what an estate plan can do, protect, and handle.
+Had he called an estate planning attorney in Woodland Hills, they could have explained what an estate plan can do, protect, and handle.

 If you have a house, that is an asset, and you have an estate.
 If you have a savings and checking account, you have an estate.
 If you are unable to make your own medical decisions because you are unconscious on a respirator, you need a health agent in a medical power of attorney who understands your wishes.
 Henry Smith had a plan in his head, but never legally designed or implemented his desires.
 Don’t let this happen to your family.
-Contact an experienced estate planning attorney in Santa Clarita, California at the Law Offices of Andrew Cohen at 661-481-0100 or click here.
+Contact an experienced estate planning attorney in Woodland Hills, California at the Law Offices of Andrew Cohen at 661-481-0100 or click here.